 THE UVA AND UVB SUN RAYS

-There are three types of sun rays and for skincare it’s good to know a little bit about them.
+There are three types of sun rays and for summer skincare it’s good to know a little bit about them.
 UVA and UVB will reach the earth and may be harmful to your skin.
 UVA (ageing) is used in the tanning beds and is ageing to the skin as it penetrates the second layer of the skin.
 UVB (burning) affects the top layer of the skin and causes burning and is linked to skin cancer.
 Depending on where you live, the time recommended to stay in the sun may vary.
 In hot countries the sun rays go through clothing and you should be careful of that.

 ENJOYING SUN SAFELY